eunsongkoh/weather-app.py/README.md

 # weather-app.py
 A weather app utilizing Python, Tkinter, Json, and Requests.
-Used an OpenWeather API for real time weather information when a city name is inputted.
+Used OpenWeather API for real time weather information when a city name is inputted.
 Shows the current temperature, "feels-like" temperatures, and a desciption of the weather.
 Photos of the app are inputted below: